lrmtheboss/lrmtheboss/README.md

 - Symbiplex
   - Minecraft Java Network and Community

-There are other projects that I help with but can't be listed here due to being private or other reasons.
+There are other projects that I help with but but can't be listed for various reasons.

 ## My Minecraft Recommendations